henrikje/laebel/README.md

 - **Additional user-configurable metadata**: Allows you to describe your services in more detail, using labels in your Docker Compose project.
   It allows you to specify title, description, group, external links, and more.
-  The meta-data is based on the [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) extended through a set of Laebel-specific labels.
+  The metadata is based on the [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) extended through a set of Laebel-specific labels.

 ## Usage